shan-biodigital/unreal-shader-project/README.md

 Started looking into Unreal and how we could create custom HLSL shaders.
 I'm still getting used to to engine (since I never used it before) and ran into lots of compiler errors, but managed to make some progress.

-# Progress
+# Technical Details

 First, I needed to install the Unreal engine, but kept running into errors while trying to instal the Epic Games Store.
-May have been related to Sophos, but it's still a little unclear to me.
-Just glad I was able to install it and that it runs (at all) on my old 2019, Intel chip, Mac.
+Just glad I was (eventually) able to install it, and that it runs (at all) on my old 2019, Intel chip, Mac.
 Here's the error that I kept getting, not sure if your team faced this before (but I got past it so no worries)...

 ![Epic Games Launcher Error](./MyShaderProject/Screenshots/01-epic-games-launcher-error.png)